AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > [Backward compatible syntax for `:has()`](https://github.com/AdguardTeam/ExtendedCss#-old-syntax-for-pseudo-class-has) is supported but not recommended.

 <!-- TODO: describe :if-not() as deprecated and move down -->
 ##### Pseudo-class `:if-not()`

 This pseudo-class is basically a shortcut for `:not(:has())`.
 It is supported by ExtendedCss for better compatibility with some filters subscriptions, but it is not recommended to use it in AdGuard filters.
 The rationale is that one day browsers will add `:has` native support, but it will never happen to this pseudo-class.

 ##### Pseudo-class `:contains()`

-This pseudo-class principle is very simple: it allows to select the elements that contain specified text or which content matches a specified regular expression.
+The `:contains()` pseudo-class principle is very simple: it allows to select the elements that contain specified text or which content matches a specified regular expression.
 Regexp flags are supported.

 > **Note**
 >